akingozubek/COCO-annotations-YOLO-format/README.md

 or another annotation tools.

-you have labels and images when process is done, you can train YOLO models with these files.
+ process is done, you can train YOLO models with images and labels files.

-if any suggestion or question you can create issues.
+if you have any suggestion or question you can create issues.